yglin/sygimgh/README.md

 ### Manual
   * Attached to a node, used to define the node's attributes, reducing methods, and housekeeping rules.
-  * If a node doesn't have a manual, the manual of its ancestor node which has the shortest path to this node, will apply.
+  * If a node doesn't have a manual, the manual of its ascendants which has the shortest path to this node, will apply.

 ### Reducing Methods
   * A group of functions that can be bind to an attribute and used to reduce the attribute's values of child nodes to that of parent node.